jdonaldson/phantomjs-hx/Readme.md

    mappings, so haxe.Log.trace, js.Lib.document, etc. will not be available.
    See more information on the [phantomjs api](http://code.google.com/p/phantomjs/wiki/Interface#evaluate(function\)).
    Note that the function cannot return closures or functions, only simple objects.
 However, the return is fully typed.
 2. I'm including some deprecated features, including the [arg array for phantom](http://code.google.com/p/phantomjs/wiki/Interface#args_(array\)).
    In future phantomjs versions this may not be present.
 Use System.args instead.
+3. The require("webpage").create() syntax is not used to create phantomjs objects (e.g. WebPages).
+Instead, you can simply use  the "create" method for the class. (e.g. WebPage.create()), which is an alias for the require("webpage") method.